 While an initial walkthrough can help you to identify issues, remaining ADA-compliant also means continuing to monitor areas addressed by ADA guidelines.
 For instance, if employees decide to stack boxes of paper in a particular area, they may not realize that they’ve just made a hallway too narrow for a wheelchair.

 Door closers are another component of compliance that is frequently overlooked.
 These should always be set at the correct pressure to keep a door from closing too quickly, while not making it more difficult to open.
-Over time, these pressure settings can shift, and it’s up to the employer to make sure the proper settings are restored.
+Over time, pressure settings can shift, requiring the employer to restore proper settings.

-The best way to stay compliant with the ADA is to familiarize yourself with its guidelines and requirements, which are updated annually.
+Stay ADA compliant by familiarizing yourself with updated guidelines and requirements.
 Most important, you should know that ADA requirements apply to buildings that were built before the law was enacted.
-No matter what the age of the building may be or whether you plan to renovate in the near future, all areas of your building are subject to the ADA.
+All areas of your building must comply with the ADA, regardless of age or renovation plans.
 It’s in your best interest to take care of issues sooner rather than later.

 CDF can help you in your journey to ADA compliance.
-Whether you’re installing new doors or just looking to replace your existing door hardware, CDF has the materials that you need and can get them to you quickly and affordably.
+Whether installing new doors or replacing hardware, CDF offers the materials you need quickly and affordably.